-Many retailers, including Lands?
-End and LL Bean, have built their business by having customers place orders after seeing products that appear in a mailed catalog.
+Many retailers, including well-known American retailers Lands’ End and LL Bean, have built their business by having customers place orders after seeing products that appear in a mailed catalog.
 Orders are then delivered by a third-party shipper.

 As the name implies, these general merchandise retailers cater to offering customers an easy purchase experience.
 Convenience is offered in many ways including through easily accessible store locations, small store size that allows for quick shopping, and fast checkout.
 The product selection offered by these retailers is very limited and pricing can be high.